Statement of Intent for Religious Education

-At our Three Hares Primary Schools, it is our intent for the Religious Education element of our school curriculum to engage, inspire, challenge and encourage pupils, equipping them with the knowledge and skills to answer challenging questions.
-This allows the exploration of different religious beliefs, values and traditions and develop a more rigorous understanding of the numerous religious traditions, beliefs and practices that are followed in our multi-cultural society.
-We want them to know how religious education enables pupils to combat prejudice, preparing them for adult life, employment and life-long learning.
+It is our intent for the religious education element of our school curriculum to engage, inspire, challenge and encourage pupils.
+Pupils will be equipped with the knowledge and skills to answer challenging questions, explore different religious beliefs, values and traditions and develop a more rigorous understanding of religious practices that are followed in the wider multi-cultural society.
+Pupils will be encouraged to reflect on their own ideas and ways of living, preparing them for adult life.

 Aims